 Their offering is a piece of gold-plated costume jewelry, adorned with gemstones like black onyx, rainbow moonstone, pink sapphire, or emerald.

-Placed in the pavilion is the Bluetooth technology, which allows the ring to communicate with a smartphone, relaying alerts for calls, texts or social media messages.
+Placed in the pavilion is the Bluetooth technology, which allows the ring to communicate with a phone, relaying alerts for calls, texts or social media messages.
 Depending on the nature of the communication, a tiny light on the side of the crown blinks in a different color.

 h/t: CRAIN’S and RINGLY